GLD5000/GLD-Contrast-Lab/README.md

 For each colour you add you can see:

+- Contrast Ratios for every combination of colours added
 - Contrast against black and white
 - Relative Luminance (a definitive measure of brightness used to calculate contrast ratios)
-- Contrast Ratios with every other colour added.
-- Colour Space conversions in HSL, RGB and Hexadecimal.
+- Colour Space conversions in HSL, RGB and Hexadecimal

 ### Export Colour Scheme and Data